solana-foundation/developer-content/content/courses/token-extensions/token-extensions-metadata.md

 - `index.ts`

 **`cat.png`** is the image we'll use for the NFT.
 Feel free to replace it with your own image.

-<Callout type="note">we are using Irys on devnet to upload files, this is capped
-at 100 KiB. </Callout>
+Note: we are using Irys on devent to upload files, this is capped at 100 KiB.

 **`helpers.ts`** file provides us with a useful helper function `uploadOffChainMetadata`.

-`uploadOffChainMetadata` is a helper to store the off-chain metadata on Arweave using Irys (formerly Bundlr).
+`uploadOffChainMetadata` is a helper to store the off-chain metadata on Arweave using Irys (Formerly Bundlr).
 In this lab we will be more focused on the Token Extensions Program interaction, so this uploader function is provided.
-It is important to note that an NFT or any off-chain metadata can be stored anywhere with any storage provider like [NFT.storage](https://nft.storage/), Solana's native [ShadowDrive](https://www.shdwdrive.com/), or [Irys (formerly Bundlr)](https://irys.xyz/).
+It is important to note that an NFT or any off-chain metadata can be stored anywhere with any storage provider like [NFT.storage](https://nft.storage/), Solana's native [ShadowDrive](https://www.shdwdrive.com/), or [Irys (Formerly Bundlr)](https://irys.xyz/).
 At the end of the day, all you need is a url to the hosted metadata json file.

 This helper has some exported interfaces.
 These will clean up our functions as